How to Raise Pre-Seed Funding: A Guide for Founders

 What Is Pre-Seed Funding?

-To define pre-seed funding, it’s helpful to understand that startup funding happens in stages; it’s not a one-off affair.
+To visualize where pre-seed funding fits into the startup cycle, it’s helpful to understand that startup funding happens in stages; it’s not a one-off affair.

 Most of these steps have letters associated: